Cyber Security & Risk Management Techniques for Small Business Managers

 To avoid significant issues, companies need to do a better job training their staff in cybersecurity.
 We'd suggest periodic training as part of your overall business strategy.
 Teach your employees what attacks and hackers look like or sound like.
 It could be phishing emails or a phone call to accounting pretending to be a client.
 But don't stop there.

-Once you they know how to identify these scams, also teach them how to handle the incident if one ever does trick them into clicking.
+Once they know how to identify these scams, also teach them how to handle the incident if one ever does trick them into clicking.

 This step is often overlooked.
 Many companies have all the right tools, firewalls, anti-spam, etc., but forget to train their employees.